rsandor/Solace/game/help/characters/skills.help.md

 warfare, crafting, or manipulation in the game world.
 Every skill has a level from 1 to 100 which indicates a character's proficiency.

-Skills provide characters with access to weapon and armor proficiencies, provide `passive enhancements`, unlock `cooldown` actions, and provide additional commands that can be used to manipulate the game world.
+Skills provide characters with access to weapon and armor `proficiencies`, provide `passive enhancements`, unlock `cooldown` actions, and provide additional commands that can be used to manipulate the game world.

 Finally, each skill is associated with two `ability scores` that have an additional effect on how well the character performs skill actions, and how